ChristianKengne/The-delights-of-Christian/README.md

 ---

 How to play ?
-Download all the files and put them in the same folder, then run The delights of Christian.html
+Download the zip document of the project, then extract the folder "The-delights-of-Christian-main".
+Enter the extracted folder, and run "The delights of Christian.html"
 ---

 Version : 1.0